josephclander/bank-app-tech-test/plan.md

   }

   addDeposit(amount) {
-    // creates a transaction object with
+    // creates a CREDIT transaction object with
-    // date, credit, debit, current balance
+    // date, credit, debit, balance at transaction
   }

   addWithdrawl(amount) {
-    // creates a transaction object with
+    // creates a DEBIT transaction object with
-    // date, credit, debit, balance information
+    // date, credit, debit, balance at transaction
   }

   listTransactions() {